Asian Rhinoplasty

 What are some common errors seen in Asian rhinoplasty?

 In an effort to reinforce the nasal bridge, sometimes it is made overly large.
 An Asian nasal bridge begins around the level of the eyelashes or lower and has a slight break between the forehead and the start of the bridge.
-If surgeons ignore this essential physical characteristic, the result is more of a Greek nose.
+If surgeons ignore this essential physical characteristic, the result can be an overly prominent nose.
 This looks unbalanced and unnatural on an Asian face.

-Another common mistake is to remove cartilage from the nasal tip in an attempt to make it more narrow.
+Another common mistake is removing cartilage from the nasal tip to make it more narrow.
 A weak nasal tip in an Asian nose is usually not the result of excess cartilage (as with Caucasian noses) but rather is a sign that the cartilage itself is weak.
 Removing cartilage or using sutures to fold the tip into the appropriate shape will ultimately fail.
-Instead, the tip should be buttressed with additional cartilage from the septum or from the ear to reinforce and project the nasal tip upward, like propping up a tent.
+Instead, the tip should be bolstered with additional cartilage from the septum or from the ear to reinforce and project the nasal tip upward, like propping up a tent.

-What are the advantages to using all natural tissue in Asian rhinoplasty?
+What are the advantages of using all-natural tissue in Asian rhinoplasty?

 When will I see the final results after my procedure?